One of the most common questions I get about pricing is how do I price!?

 Each job would, therefore, be worth $937.50.
 This is your starting point.

-Now that we have this figure, we think back to the factors that influence pricing we covered in Part 1.
+Now that we have this figure, we think back to the factors that influenced food photography pricing, covered in Part 1.

 Like: